Everything you should know before shopping for a new TV

 If you’re a movie buff, you’ll want a set with black frame insertion (BFI) to make motion look smoother while watching your favorite movies.

 Connectivity is usually improved once you start climbing into the midrange prices.

 Almost every TV will have HDMI 2.0 ports now, but you might get fewer on a cheaper TV.
 Know how many devices you want to connect before you buy.

-It’s getting harder and harder to find a TV that’s not 4K or without HDR support.
+Finding a TV that’s not 4K or without HDR support is getting harder and harder.
 What about the new 8K TVs?
-Do you really need that increased pixel count yet?
+Do you need that increased pixel count yet?

 The answer to that, at least currently, is no.